-correlated with the muon's track, and the Huber penalty function behaves like least squares, giving point quadratic weight.
-In the far-hit regime $(\rho \geq \mu)$ , the Huber penalty function gives points linear weight, as they are more likely to be noise.
+The Huber penalty function has two regimes.
+In the near-hit regime ($\rho < \mu$), hits are assumed to be strongly correlated with the muon's track, and the Huber penalty function behaves like least squares, giving point quadratic weight.
+In the far-hit regime ($\rho \ge \mu$), the Huber penalty function gives points a weaker linear weight, as they are more likely to be noise.

-In addition to its attractive robustness properties, the Huber fit's weight assignment also has the added benefit that it inherently labels points as outliers (those with $\rho \geq \mu$ ).
-Thus, once the Huber fit is computed, we can go one step farther and simply remove the labeled outliers from the dataset.
-A better fit is then obtained by computing the least-squares fit on the data with the outliers removed.
+In addition to its attractive robustness properties, the Huber reconstruction's weight assignment also has the added benefit that it inherently labels points as outliers (those with $\rho \geq \mu$).
+Thus, once the Huber reconstruction is computed, we can go one step further and simply remove the labeled outliers from the dataset.
+A better reconstruction is then obtained by computing the least-squares reconstruction on the data with the outliers removed.